ankitects/anki-betas/src/anki2.1.47.md

 - Interday learning cards are included in the learning count again, instead of the review count.
 - Interday learning cards are still affected by the review limit.
-The review limit is first applied to interday learning cards, then reviews, and finally new cards.
+Interday learning cards are fetched first, then reviews, and finally new cards.
 - Filtered decks with rescheduling disabled now log reviews, so the reviews will appear in your graphs.
 - Added an option to sort reviews by ascending/descending ease.